3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 on APU2, but this led to other questions:

 - Is it possible to boot UEFI-aware OS on PC Engines APUx boards ?
-- What level of security I can get with UEFI-aware OS in comparison to coreboot ?
+- What level of security can I get with UEFI-awere OS in comparison to coreboot ?

-Those question were much more interesting to firmware developer, because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload) on PC Engines APU2 platform.
+Those questions were much more interesting to firmware developer, because of that we decided to triage [coreboot UEFI payload](https://github.com/tianocore/tianocore.github.io/wiki/Coreboot_UEFI_payload) on PC Engines APU2 platform.

-For interested in that topic I recommend to take look at [video from coreboot conference 2016](https://youtu.be/I08NHJLu6Us?list=PLiWdJ1SEk1_AfMNC6nD_BvUVCIsHq6f0u).
+For interested ones in that topic I recommend to take look at [video from coreboot conference 2016](https://youtu.be/I08NHJLu6Us?list=PLiWdJ1SEk1_AfMNC6nD_BvUVCIsHq6f0u).

-All my modification from below article can be found in [3mdeb edk2 fork](https://github.com/3mdeb/edk2/tree/apu2-uefi)
+All my modifications of the article below can be found in [3mdeb edk2 fork](https://github.com/3mdeb/edk2/tree/apu2-uefi)

 For those interested in UEFI-aware OS booting this blog post can be useful, but I also plan to write something straightforward that can be used and read by